The Periodic Table Of The Elements S/D

 https://en.m.wikipedia.org/wiki/Glenn_T._Seaborg

-underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 28 April 2024 00:21 (one year ago)
+underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 28 April 2024 00:21 (two years ago)

 Helium slays close thread